Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 With the caliper bracket out of the way, you can now focus on taking off the old rotor.
 The rotor is the disc-shaped component that the brake pads press against to slow down your vehicle.
 Before you can remove it, you may need to tap it lightly with a rubber mallet to loosen it from the hub.

 Once the rotor is loose, you can simply slide it off the hub.
 Be careful not to drop it or damage it in the process.
 Inspect the rotor for any signs of wear or damage, such as grooves or uneven wear patterns.
-If the rotor is in poor condition, it’s crucial to replace it with a new one to ensure your brakes function properly.
+If the rotor is in poor condition, it’s crucial to it with a new one to ensure your brakes function properly.

 In summary, removing the old rotors involves taking off the caliper bracket and then removing the rotor itself.
-By following these steps carefully and using the right tools, you can successfully replace your old and keep your vehicle running smoothly.
+By following these steps carefully and using the right tools, you can successfully your old and keep your vehicle running smoothly.
 Remember to always double-check your work and test your brakes before hitting the road again.

 Installing the New Rotors